skcloudlab/azure-avd-automation/README.md

 4. Review reusable components in `/modules`
 5. Review sample pipelines in `/pipelines`
 6. Review sample Logic App workflows in `/logicapp`
+## Learning Objectives

+This repository helps engineers understand:

+- How to integrate ServiceNow with Azure automation
+- How to orchestrate cloud workflows using Logic Apps
+- How to deploy Azure infrastructure using Terraform
+- How to automate AVD onboarding and offboarding
+- How DevOps pipelines can manage infrastructure lifecycle
+-
 ## Keywords

 Azure Virtual Desktop automation